-- Requests for archival material should be placed through the Archival Collections Portal.
-Please note that, at this time, not all finding aids in the archival portal have an active request function yet.
+- Requests for archival material should be placed through the Finding Aid of individual archives, which can be found either through the Archival Collections Portal or by title in CLIO.
+Please note that, at this time, not all finding aids have an active request function yet.
 In those cases, please use the Manual Request link at the bottom of the request options under the New Request tab in your Special Collections Research Account.

 - Upon submitting your request a log-in link will appear.
 Once logged-in you will see a Request Details form.
 Scroll down and, toward the bottom Choose A Site, then click on New Appointment.
 A calendar with available hours will appear where you can select date and time for your appointment.
 Once you have created an appointment you can then Submit Request to complete the procedure.
 If you already have an appointment, but wish to add an item to that appointment, you will see a drop-down menu where you can select the appointment for which you wish to request the item.